W-symmetry, topological vertex and affine Yangian: representations

-The following short section discusses the Schiffmann-Vasserot linearization - the construction of different basis of the Baxter subalgebra which has nice commutation relations with $e_j$ and $f_j$.
-Using this map, one can easily understand that $\mathcal{Y}$ and the Schiffmann-Vasserot algebra constructed as a limit of spherical degenerate double affine Hecke algebras of $GL(N)$ are in fact the same algebra.
+The following short section discusses the Schiffmann-Vasserot linearization - the construction of a different basis of the Baxter subalgebra which has simpler commutation relations with $e_j$ and $f_j$ creation and annihilation operators.
+Using this map, we can see that $\mathcal{Y}$ and the Schiffmann-Vasserot algebra constructed as a limit of the spherical degenerate double affine Hecke algebras of $GL(N)$ are in fact the same algebra.

-In the next section we try to find an explicit map between $\mathcal{Y}$ and $\mathcal{W}_{1+\infty}$ using the free boson representations and coproduct.
-The construction almost goes through, apart from one term in the $\psi_3$.
-The reason for this mismatch is that the natural coproducts of $\mathcal{Y}$ and $\mathcal{W}_{1+\infty}$ differ as was already discussed in \cite{schifvas}.
-Modifying this coproduct, we find an expression for $\psi_3$ in terms of $U$-basis mode operators in $\mathcal{W}_{1+\infty}$.
+In the next section we look for an explicit map between $\mathcal{Y}$ and $\mathcal{W}_{1+\infty}$ using the free boson representations and the coproduct.
+Using the coproduct (\ref{newcoproduct}) is necessary for this identification to go through - we would not get the correct match if we instead used the simpler (\ref{delta0}).
+As a result, we find an expression for $\psi_3$ in terms of $U$-basis mode operators in $\mathcal{W}_{1+\infty}$.
 This formula is one of the main results of this article and allows us to map between $\mathcal{Y}$ and $\mathcal{W}_{1+\infty}$.
-Although it is not proven, every test of this formula that we were able to do matches nicely.
+Although it relies on (\ref{newcoproduct}) being the coproduct which we didn't prove, every test of the identification between $\mathcal{Y}$ and $\mathcal{W}_{1+\infty}$ that we were able to do matches nicely.
 The most non-trivial of this is the exact match of $\psi_3$ eigenvalues in the vacuum representation up to level $6$, which means that all $95$ eigenvalues that we computed are exactly the same for all values of $h_j$.